amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ```
  <div> ... </div>
 ```
-The <div> tag creats a section or container in HTML.
+The <div> tag creates a section or container in HTML.
 It groups together other elements, allowing you to apply styles and organize your page content more effectively.
 Think of it as a way to add structure and order to your web design.

 ### title